johnnadratowski/batch/README.md

-REDIS_PORT=6379 # The port that Redis is running on REDIS_DB=0 # The Redis db to connect to REDIS_PASSWORD= # The password to use to connect to Redis
+REDIS_PORT=6379 # The port that Redis is running on REDIS_DB=0 # The Redis db to connect to REDIS_PASSWORD= # The password to use to connect to Redis ASYNC_EXPIRE=60 # Expiration time for new async request, in minutes

 # Workers
 WORKERS=0 # The number of async workers to start with the webserver